 \section{Product and chain rules for vectorized higher order derivatives}

 We examine the product and chain rules for higher order derivatives.
 The product rule for the multiplication by constants is the easiest to establish since the differential operator is a linear operator.
-The product rule for the product of two scalar-valued functions, also known as the general Leibniz rule, is well-known, though the case for the product of vector-valued functions remains largely unexamined.
+The product rule for the product of two scalar-valued functions, also known as the general Leibniz rule, is well known, though the case for the product of vector-valued functions remains largely unexamined.
 The chain rule for the composition of two functions is also known as the Fa\`{a} di Bruno's formula, see \citet[Chapter~4]{Ave97} and \citet{CS96} for their treatment of scalar-valued functions.
 Again, the case for vector-valued functions remains largely unknown.
-With our vectorized differential analysis framework, we re-cast any existing results within our framework, and develop any hitherto unestablished results.
+With our vectorized differential analysis framework we re-cast some of these existing results and develop other hitherto unestablished ones.

 For brevity, we provide the results for scalar- and vector-valued functions of vector variables, since the results (i) for scalar variables can be immediately inferred from the results for vector variables, and (ii) for matrix-valued functions and matrix variables, if they are vectorized beforehand, can be immediately inferred from those for vector-valued functions and vector variables.